 Field Name Description The fields in the top section of the screen show the original terms and parameters of the loan account, including the original rates that were in place when the loan was created.
-Current Calculated T erms en shows the settings used by the loan as of the last time a lated for this loan account.
+Current Calculated T erms This section of the screen shows the settings used by the loan as of the last time a rate change was calculated for this loan account.
 IMPORTANT: This means that if a rate change is made to the variable rate code or the index used by this loan, those changes will not appear here until the next time this loan is updated.
 Current rate This is the rate currently used by the loan account when accruing daily interest.
 Current payment This field shows the scheduled payment as it currently is recorded on the loan account.
 Variable rate code rate This is the rate from the variable rate code attached to this loan account.
 This rate was used when calculating this loan's Current rate .
 In other words, this rate was on the code